sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 hidden: false
 ---

 In this tutorial, you'll learn to extract data out of a collection of similar documents using an AI-powered visual authoring tool, Sensible Instruct.
 You'll use natural language to instruct Sensible about which data to extract from an example document, as if you were chatting with an AI bot.
-Sensible Instruct uses large-language models (LLMs) such as GPT-4 to extract your target information.
+Sensible uses large-language models (LLMs) such as GPT-4 to extract your target information.

-You can then save your descriptions as a "config."
+You can then save your descriptions as an extraction configuration, or "config."
 Publish your config to automate extracting from similar documents.

 Use this tutorial if you want a guided tour of configuring AI-powered document extractions in the Sensible app.
 Or see the following links: